Also, is it possible for evil and suffering to lead to good? And could we be in danger of following men and not God?

 Followers of Christ Not Men

 There was great division in the Corinthian church.
 Many of its members were more focused on the men who led and taught than on Christ Himself.
-How easy it is for all of us, with our favorite teachers and pastors and speakers, to get our eyes on them, rather than on God and His Word.
+How easy it is for all of us, with our favorite teachers and pastors and speakers, to get our eyes on them, and not on God and His Word.

 While it’s not wrong to have favorite teachers, we don’t want to end up following men instead of God.
 And we must be good Bereans who search the Scriptures diligently and make sure that what we are being taught is the truth (Acts 17.11).
 Sometimes those we enjoy hearing are great Bible teachers, men and women who teach the Word of God in a balanced, accurate way, but if we’re not careful we can seek to hear those who tell us what we want to believe or hear, rather than the truth.